MS-Sustainability-Resources/MSM_custom_powerbi/README.md

 > ![A screenshot of a computer AI-generated content may be
 > incorrect.](./screenshots/image9.png)

-a.
+    b.
 Save, Close & Apply and load data into Power BI